archcoding-books/papers/distributed_system/raft/raft.md

 ## 12 Acknowledgments

-The user study would not have been possible with- out the support of Ali Ghodsi, David Mazi`eres, and the students of CS 294-91 at Berkeley and CS 240 at Stan- ford.
+The user study would not have been possible with- out the support of Ali Ghodsi, David Mazieres, and the students of CS 294-91 at Berkeley and CS 240 at Stan- ford.
 Scott Klemmer helped us design the user study, and Nelson Ray advised us on statistical analysis.
 The